Adsorption Research, Inc

 What can be accomplished using Adsorption?

-The above by no means represents a comprehensive list of the ways that adsorption can be used.
-As with any science, adsorption is constantly evolving and research is ongoing.
+The above by no means represents a comprehensive list of applications for adsorption.
+As with any science, adsorption is constantly evolving, and research is ongoing.

 How has Adsorption benefited industry?